- Visit the Queen’s House to see the incredible artwork by Canaletto, Lowry, Stubbs, Van Dyck, Reynolds and Gainsborough.

 - There is wheelchair access to the Queen’s House.
 Wheelchairs are available to use.
 There is an accessible lift to the Great Hall and floor two.

 - Toilets are situated in the Undercroft on level 0 at the base of the Tulip staircase.
-An accessible toilet and baby-change facilities can also be found here.
+An accessible toilet and baby-changing facilities can also be found here.

 - Hearing dogs, guide dogs and assistance dogs are welcome.